 Red Rock Pass Program

-The Red Rock Pass program is a conservation tool designed to protect, enhance, and maintain Sedona’s awe-inspiring red rock landscape for the American public today and into the future.
+The Red Rock Pass is a conservation tool designed to protect, enhance, and maintain awe-inspiring landscapes for the American public today and into the future.
 If you leave your vehicle while recreating at one of the fee sites, you must purchase a recreation pass.

 Fee Free Days The Coconino National Forest waives recreation pass fees to celebrate holidays.